 Ubisoft’s upcoming seafaring pirate adventure Skull & Bones has officially been delayed to 2019 or 2020.
 In a post on the Ubisoft forums, creative director Justin Farren explained additional time was required to create ‘the ultimate pirate game set to thrill players at launch and for years to come’.

-Skull & Bones is being developed by Ubisoft Singapore, responsible for the widely acclaimed Assassin’s Creed 4: Black Flag, and was first shown off at E3 last year.
-Game play leans heavily on naval combat during the golden age of piracy and was touted for release later this year.
+Skull & Bones is being developed by Ubisoft Singapore, responsible for the widely acclaimed Assassin’s Creed 4: Black Flag, and was first shown off at E3 last year

 With a selection of vessels and attacking maneuvers at their disposal, players must navigate the intricacies of a land rife with conflict where colonial powers, pirates, and trading corporations vie for dominance of the seas.
 By targeting trading routes, building alliances, and amassing a fleet, players are tasked with dominating the Indian Ocean’s ‘untamed frontier’.